crsl4/nn-flow-cytometry/revision/review2.md

 # To do
-- improve writing based on review1 (doc file)
-- improve writing and plots based on review2 (below)
+- wait for xin for the "plots per response"
-- answers to reviewers
+- go over answers to reviewers and fix paper and answers

 Report 1: